Hundreds rally, march against Trump for a second night in New Orleans

 An anti-Trump march moves up Bourbon Street Nov.
 10.

 Police beefed up their presence in the area, with officers stationed up Howard Avenue, on the roof of a nearby building, and along the march route.
 Earlier today, New Orleans Police Department Chief Michael Harrison said the department would be prepared, and Mayor Mitch Landrieu said "lawlessness and destruction of property will not be tolerated."
-Today, cleanup crews removed most of the graffiti from the Robert E. Leemonument.
+Today, cleanup crews removed most of the graffiti from the Robert E. Lee monument.

 More than 200 people met on the grass at Lee Circle and discussed the Nov.
 9 protest, plans to organize over the next weeks and months leading up to the inauguration, and how to coordinate with existing community organizations.
 "We can make progressive change without vandalism," one woman said.
 "It doesn't reflect what we share, which is love."